LLNL/Silo/docs/generic.md

 * **Arguments:**

-  Arg&nbsp;name | Description
+  Arg name | Description
   :---|:---
   `dbfile` | Database file pointer.
   `varname` | Name of the variable

 * **Returned value:**

-  DBGetVar returns a pointer to newly allocated space on success and `NULL` on failure.
+  A pointer to newly allocated and populated memory on success and `NULL` on failure.

 * **Description:**